najim2004/najim2004/README.md

 ## About Me

-I'm a passionate web developer specializing in full-stack development with the MERN stack.
-With a strong focus on delivering user-friendly and efficient solutions, I enjoy turning complex problems into simple, intuitive applications.
+I'm a passionate web developer specializing in frontend development with a strong focus on delivering user-friendly and efficient solutions.
+I enjoy turning complex designs into intuitive and responsive applications.
 I am constantly learning and exploring new technologies to enhance my skills and contribute effectively to the tech community.

 ## Skills